soundio/sequence-json/README.md

 ### time

-<code>time</code> is a float describing a point in time from the time the
+<code>time</code> – FLOAT, describes a point in time from the start of the sequence.
-sequence is started.

 <code>time</code> values are arbitrary – they describe time in beats, rather than
 in absolute time, like seconds.
-The actual time an event is played is dependent upon the rate at which a sequence is played.
+The absolute time an event is played is dependent upon the rate and the start time of the sequence it inhabits.

 ### type

-A string describing the type of event.
-The type determines the structure of the rest of the data in the event array:
+<code>type</code> – STRING, the event type.
+The type determines the structure of the
+rest of the data in the event array.

     [time, "note", number, velocity, duration]
     [time, "param", name, value, curve, duration]